Eastern Suburbs Councillor Slams Developers’ “Fantasy” Geotechnical Reports

 Contradictory geotechnical reports from developers and residents

 Parmegiani asked Economou whether the council should employ a geotechnical engineer.
-In his reply, he noted that there have been “many” cases in which an applicant and an objector have both hired one, who then produce contradictory findings.
+In his reply, the latter noted that there have been “many” cases in which an applicant and an objector have each hired one.
+These respective engineers have then produced reports contradicting one another.

 Economou gave no definitive answer, noting that such a decision is the council’s prerogative.

-Meanwhile, as the state government battles to increase housing construction, residents continue to fear that their homes may be impacted by ongoing and future developments.
+Meanwhile, as the state government battles to increase housing construction across Sydney, residents here hope that their properties will not be adversely impacted.